CSanchezAustin/blog/_posts/2020-02-20-directory-services-etimes-analysis.md

 This approach is brute force and takes up a bit of system resources, so it's not advised to run this on a production server.
 However, you can simply copy the logs and perform the command elsewhere.

 I hope you find this useful.
-Feel free to comment and provide feedback.
+Feel free to submit a PR for this article if you have improvements.

 [BlazeMeter]: https://www.blazemeter.com
 [JMeter]: https://jmeter.apache.org/